KILLTUBE/corvid/README.md

 # Corvid (ˈkɔrvəd)
 Corvid is a tool that converts Source Engine maps and their assets to be used in Call of Duty.
 It is currently in the beta-testing phase.
 This repository is for developers who know their way around Python and Git.
 If you are a mapper who wants to use Corvid, go to [releases](https://github.com/KILLTUBE/corvid/releases) to download the latest version.

+# !!!
+This branch is a work-in-progress and under heavy construction.
+It will get merged into the main branch once it's complete!!!

 ## Supported games
 - Call of Duty 2
 - Call of Duty 4: Modern Warfare